 After a long day toiling in the fields, or at the end of a long voyage to haul back loot, plunder, and slaves, there was nothing better for a Viking than to kick up their feet at home.

-The structures were generally wood, mud, stone, or a collage of all the above.
-The home was generally shaped rectangular ish and with a sweet hole in the roof to let out the smoke of the probably always burning fire.
+Viking longhouses were built of wood, mud, stone, or a collage of all the above.
+The home was generally shaped rectangular-ish and with a sweet hole in the roof to let out the smoke of the probably always burning fire.

 Food from the ocean and the farms

-Unsurprisingly, fish made up a large portion of a Vikings diet.
+What did people eat?
+Unsurprisingly, fish made up a large portion of the Viking diet.
 They also had plenty of other proteins to choose from.
-Pork was the most popular, while horse meat kebabs graced many a table.
+Pork was the most popular, while horse meat kebabs likely graced many a table.

 Bread was made from the different grains they grew on their farms.
-Added to that were the fruits, berries, and nuts that could be foraged from around the farms.
+Added to that were the fruits, berries, and nuts that could be foraged from around the farms and the mountains.

 Like many other archaic societies, a lot of the entertainment came from sports such as wrestling, racing, and fighting games.